 If you would like to help with any of the above please contact the OPC of the parish you can help with or if the parish is vacant, contact our Administrator.
 Please note that you will need to register and sign in to contact OPC's/Administrator (via the Contact Us tab at the top of this page).

-During January 2015 OPC's and transcribers uploaded 527 items to parish pages (including updated documents).
-New documents added as we go through February will be published here.
+During February 2015 OPC's and transcribers uploaded 458 items to parish pages (including updated documents).
+New documents added as we go through March will be published here.
 New images are added to our galleries on a regular basis.
-This site has been visited over 181,000 times since its relaunch in February 2012.
-After the annual clear up of registered users we have in the region of 1770 registered returning users.

 At the beginning of each month the site holdings list is updated to show what can be found on parish pages and elsewhere on the site.
 Items highlighted in green have been updated; the original upload date is in the left hand column, the date when the item was uploaded with changes is in the right hand column.